Azure/azure-devtestlab/Artifacts/windows-clone-git-repo/README.md

  - Installs Chocolatey.
  - Installs Git.
- - Clones specified git repository (hosted on Visual Studio Online or Github) to specified destination on the VM.
+ - Clones specified git repository (hosted on Visual Studio Team Services or Github) to specified destination on the VM.
- - Creates the necessary desktop shortcuts to the local repository and VSO/github page.
+ - Creates the necessary desktop shortcuts to the local repository and VSTS/github page.

 Parameters
 ==========